balapate123/SpendScope/README.md

-# SpendScope 💳
+# MoneyMap 💳

-SpendScope is a premium personal finance tracking application built for mobile (iOS/Android) and web.
+MoneyMap (formerly SpendScope) is a premium personal finance tracking application built for mobile (iOS/Android) and web.
 It features a modern, high-performance UI with advanced charting to help you visualize your spending habits and master your money.

 ## ✨ Features